-Humorously, one of Kabuto's lines is "if you value your life, you best turn around and leave".
+Humorously, one of Kabuto's lines is "If you value your life, you'd best turn around and leave".
 But you can't.
 Irony.

 Theme Naming: The small faeries that follow the heroes are named after kinds of birds while the domain they live in is the "Bird's Cage."

 Meaningful Name: The faeries' names are also derived from their original human names (in Japanese name order): Canaria = Kanai Rie, Karas = Karashima Susumu.